4 DAYS FROM $1,249

 See the treasures of King Tut at the Grand Egyptian Museum

-Following a buffet breakfast at the hotel, begin your first full day in Egypt with a visit to the Grand Egyptian Museum.
+Following a Welcome Briefing and buffet breakfast at the hotel, begin your first full day in Egypt with a visit to the Grand Egyptian Museum.
 This vast state-of-the-art repository, the largest archaeological museum in the world, is the new home of the country’s most valuable antiquities, including the iconic, gold funerary mask and 5,000 other items uncovered in the tomb of the boy-king Tutankhamun.
 Later, sit down together for lunch at a local restaurant, then set out on an excursion to one Cairo’s many carpet-making schools for a live demonstration of this skilled handicraft.
 Upon transferring back to your hotel, enjoy the afternoon at leisure before dinner at a local restaurant.

 Behold the Pyramids, the Sphinx, and more